 If you notice any of the following symptoms, it’s time to get your shocks checked:

 - You notice your car is more difficult to get around corners.

 - Poor handling when the roads are wet or uneven.

-- Try a bounce test, which means that if your car oscillates more than once when downward force is applied to its bonnet, your shocks are worn.
+- Try a bounce test—if your car oscillates more than once when a downward force is applied to its bonnet, your shocks are worn out!

-- You can visually check for oil leakage near the shocks and if your tyres have an uneven wear to them.
+- Visually check for oil leakage near the shocks and if your tyres have an uneven wear pattern.

-Next time your car is feeling difficult to handle when braking or cornering, be sure to find your nearest Midas service centre, or get in contact with us to ensure its fixed ASAP.
+Next time your car feels difficult to handle when braking or cornering, be sure to find your nearest Midas service centre or get in contact with us to ensure it’s fixed ASAP.